Academics

 • Library

-First grade students enjoy use their library class time to choose books from an increasingly broad collection of titles, exploring new types of books.
+First grade students enjoy using their library class time to choose books from an increasingly broad collection of titles, exploring new types of books.
 First grade library time is also used to share and discuss books about change and life cycles, encouraging students to draw connections and correlations between the changes they’re observing in their classroom projects involving butterflies and chickens.
-At the end of the year, students are given an introduction to the basic organizational principals of the library, and begin to become increasingly independent and responsible library users.
+At the end of the year, students are given an introduction to the basic organizational principles of the library, and begin to become increasingly independent and responsible library users.

 • Literacy